Scott2444/Stereovision-Measure/README.md

 ## Software

 The cameras will be differentiated as the left camera and the right camera.
-This is the camera POV _NOT_ the object's POV.
+This is the left and right from the camera POV _not_ the object's POV.

 ### Stereoscopic Vision